dominiquedelaire/Shellbots.ai/unicornlanguage/readme.md

 > I created **`Unicorn language`** for shellbots to **`create quickly GUI interface for IA Services`**.
 You can use Unicorn also to **`create GUI for game, audio, machine learning, health solutions, etc.`**
 > No need to know Python or specific library.
-Solutions created with Unicorn can be run on linux, windows, macos, shellbotsos, and cloud platforms (azure, amazon, etc.). **`You define GUI with block and nodes.`**
+Solutions created with Unicorn can be run on linux, windows, macos, shellbotsos, and cloud platforms (azure, amazon, etc.).
 > **`Compile to get in real time Python / dearpygui code ready to execute for your shellbots ia services.`**